memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ```

 Therefore, we cannot use a node identifier on its own anywhere in the code.
 Well, since it is a _token_, technically we could use it, e.g., as variable name, but that's not the point (and please don't do that).
-The point is, that the `C` preprocessor cannot further resolve the macro, and wherever you'd use the identifier `DT_N_S_node_with_props`, it would be placed as text (not as string literal) in code.
+The point is, that the `C` preprocessor cannot further resolve the token, and wherever you'd use the node identifier `DT_N_S_node_with_props`, it would be placed as text (not as string literal) in code.

 Moving on!
 Just like for `/aliases`, Zephyr provides the `DT_CHOSEN` macro to get a node's identifier via the `/chosen` node: